Yakovlev Yak-15

-The Yakovlev Yak-15 (Яковлев Як-15; NATO reporting name: Feather, USAF/DOD designation Type 2) was a first-generation Soviet turbojet fighter developed by the Yakovlev design bureau (OKB) immediately after World War II.
+The Yakovlev Yak-15 (Яковлев Як-15; NATO reporting name: Feather, USAF/DOD designation Type 2) is a first-generation Soviet turbojet fighter developed by the Yakovlev design bureau (OKB) immediately after World War II.
 The main fuselage was that of Yakovlev Yak-3 piston-engine fighter modified to mount a reverse-engineered German Junkers Jumo 004 engine.
 The Yak-15 and the Swedish Saab 21R were the only two jets to be successfully converted from piston-power to enter production.
 280 aircraft were built in 1947.
 Although nominally a fighter, it was mainly used to qualify piston-engine-experienced pilots to fly jets.